department-of-veterans-affairs/va.gov-team/platform/accessibility/guidance/staging-review-processes.md

 1. Choose one of these 2 options:

-    * **(preferred)** Use the [TestRail VSP low-level accessibility testing checklist](https://dsvavsp.testrail.io/index.php?/projects/overview/13).
+    * **(preferred)** Use the [TestRail VSP foundational accessibility testing checklist](https://dsvavsp.testrail.io/index.php?/projects/overview/13).
 The accessibility test cases template is available in TestRail for you to copy into your test plan and includes all the required accessibility checks.   \
 OR
     *   Copy the required and recommended checklists from this doc into a doc in your product folder. _Note that this artifact can be used for the Collaboration Cycle staging review._